cytora/pycon-nlp-in-10-lines/README.md

 #### Corpus

-A corpus (plural: corpora) is a large collection of text or documents.
+A corpus (plural: corpora) is a large collection of text or documents and can provide useful training data for NLP models.
 A corpus might be built from transcribed speech or a collection of manuscripts.
-Corpora provide useful training data for NLP models.
 Each item in a corpus is not necessarily unique and frequency counts of words can assist in uncovering the structure in a corpus.

 Examples: